Table of Contents

 “Even if your image appears on several pages on your site, consider creating a standalone landing page for each image, where you can gather all its related information.
 If you do this, be sure to provide unique information—such as descriptive titles and captions—on each page.
 You could also enable comments, discussions, or ratings for each picture.”

-For example, Jetpack for WordPress allows to do that easily if you enable lightbox – people can see each image in a full size add their comments:
+For example, Jetpack for WordPress allows to do that easily if you enable lightbox – people can see each image in full size add their comments:

 Moreover, put some efforts into creating a proper directory of images related by topic, so the visitors of your site can find a needed gallery / album / portfolio quicker.
 If you need a hand in this, you may give a try to a free WP Media Tagger plugin that will give you the ability to categorize your images easier.
 Make sure that the navigation between your images and portfolios is straightforward and handy for the site visitors.

-Some WordPress themes for photographers come with horrible mobile experience – the photos are not resized on small viewports, they are cropped or don’t slide with a touch in sliders.
-This is rather a per-purchase point of a theme, but don’t forget to keep it in mind: check whether the photos are displayed properly at varying sizes on different devices.
+Some WordPress themes for photographers come with a horrible mobile experience – the photos are not resized on small viewports, they are cropped or don’t slide with a touch in sliders.
+This is rather a pre-purchase point of a theme, but don’t forget to keep it in mind: check whether the photos are displayed properly at varying sizes on different devices.

 Opt for WordPress photography themes that come with good support for “srcset” attribute, it will help you make your images better optimized for different viewports of different layouts.
 For example, NiftyFifty photography theme comes with this attribute delivering perfect user experience across devices.
 Though it’s a default WordPress behavior from WordPress version 4.4, theme providers should still modify it appropriately.